Doctoral Dissertation Committee

 Prospective Doctoral Dissertation Committee members are invited individually by the student and his/her academic advisor to be members of the committee.
 Although Doctoral Curriculum Committee members frequently continue to serve on the student’s Doctoral Dissertation Committee, usually only those whose expertise is most relevant to the student’s dissertation project will remain.

 The Doctoral Dissertation Committee is approved by the Director of Graduate Studies using the “Report of Doctoral Committee Composition” form (http://gradschool.unc.edu/pdf/wdcomm.pdf) which must be transmitted to the Graduate School for approval.
-The student begins the process by notifying the Student Services Manager of the intent to defend and/or the exam date.
-The student and his/her doctoral committee chair (usually the academic advisor) are responsible for completing the form, obtaining the signatures, and returning the form to the Department’s Student Services Manager, who then submits it to the Graduate School.
+The student begins the process by notifying the Academic Coordinator of the intent to defend and/or the exam date.
+The student and his/her doctoral committee chair (usually the academic advisor) are responsible for completing the form, obtaining the signatures, and returning the form to the Academic Coordinator, who then submits it to the Graduate School.

 Each doctoral student is expected to consult with members of the Doctoral Dissertation Committee at regular intervals throughout the progress of his or her research.